dnsimple/dnsimple-support/content/articles/getting-started-clickfunnels.markdown

 The only reason to change the name servers is if you want to [manage your DNS with another provider](/articles/setting-name-servers/#pointing-the-name-servers-to-another-provider), like GoDaddy or CloudFlare, and keep your registration with us.

 <info>
 Any changes made to DNS or certificates will only work if the name servers are pointing to that provider.
-If you make changes to your certificates in DNSimple, but you moved your delegation to CloudFlare, those changes will not be reflected on your site.
+If you make changes to your certificates in DNSimple, but you moved your delegation to CloudFlare, those changes won't be reflected on your site.
 </info>

 <warning>